giovannimanetti11/perseo-feedback-system/README.md

 ## Usage

 The Perseo Feedback System works automatically once activated.
 All feedback responses from users are stored in a new database table called 'perseo_feedback'.
+Statistics are displayed in the related plugin's menu within WordPress.

 ## Development